 As previously noted, there are significant risks associated with a lack of adequate safety protocols.
 If your organization is lacking a strong safety orientation, then equipment might not be maintained properly or according to recommended schedules.
 Training might not always happen when it should.
 Procedures might only be followed sporadically.

 Aside from the risks that these problems pose in terms of human costs, – there are powerful financial implications as well.
 Poor safety practices expose the company to legal risk and leads to higher insurance premiums, both for liability insurance and worker’s compensation.

 Employee productivity is a key factor in overall profitability.
 When employees suffer an injury, there can also be significant implications for productivity.
 Workers who are re-assigned to new tasks due to impaired physical capabilities must be retrained, and may not immediately be productive in their new roles.

 Although most of the focus here has been on KPIs, – that is, specific measurable results that track the most important factors influencing strategic outcomes, – it’s also worth noting that a strong culture of safety rarely exists in isolation.
-In other words, when a company has successfully cultivated a safety-oriented culture, it is often accompanied by a broader adoption of high standards, accountability, fidelity to process throughout the company.
+In other words, when a company has successfully cultivated a safety-oriented culture, it is often accompanied by broader adoption of high standards, accountability, fidelity to process throughout the company.

-Organizations that adopt EHS systems, QMS systems, and similar structured approaches that leverage modern software technology, – tend to also be highly solution oriented.
-They are inclined to avoid finger-pointing and blame shifting when problems occur, – instead aiming to identify root causes and put solutions in place that can prevent similar problems from occurring in the future.
+Organizations that adopt EHS systems, QMS systems, and similar structured approaches that leverage modern software technology, – tend to also be highly solution-oriented.
+They are inclined to avoid finger-pointing and blame-shifting when problems occur, – instead of aiming to identify root causes and put solutions in place that can prevent similar problems from occurring in the future.